 - iii.
 Professional and Non-Professional staff shall have appropriate experience and all necessary training at the time of hiring. - iv.
 Registered and certified SUD counselors providing treatment services shall adhere to all certification requirements in the CCR Title 9, Division 4, Chapter 8 and HSC Section 11833 (b)(1). - v.
-Prior to the delivery of services under this Agreement, Contractor shall employ a Medical Director enrolled with DHCS under applicable state regulations, screened as a limited categorical risk within one (1) year prior to serving as Medical Director in accordance with 42CFR455.50(a), and has signed a Medicaid provider agreement with DHCS as required by 42 CFR 431.107. - vi.
+Prior to delivery of services under this Agreement, Contractor shall employ a Medical Director enrolled with DHCS under applicable state regulations, screened as a limited categorical risk within one (1) year prior to serving as Medical Director in accordance with 42CFR455.50(a), and has signed a Medicaid provider agreement with DHCS as required by 42 CFR 431.107. - vi.
 All staff of Contractor shall undergo fingerprint background checks prior to hiring or service delivery, whichever comes first in accordance with CFR 455.34. - vii.
-Prior to the delivery of services, Contractor shall ensure all treatment staff shall be trained in ASAM criteria. - c.
+Prior to the delivery of services, all treatment staff shall be trained in ASAM criteria, which consists of two etraining modules entitled "ASAM Multidimensional Assessment" and "From Assessment to Service Planning and Level of Care". - c.
 Other Requirements

-Contractor is required to inform BHRS QM and BHRS Program Analyst within forty-eight (48) hours after an occurrence, of the following:
+Contractor shall comply with all DHCS DMC-ODS mandated reporting requirements, and is required to inform BHRS QM and BHRS Program Analyst within forty-eight (48) hours after an occurrence, of the following:

-- i.
-Leadership or staffing changes. - ii.
+- Leadership or staffing changes. - ii.
 Organizational and/or corporate structure changes (example: conversion to non-profit status). - iii.
-Changes in the type of services being provided at that location, day treatment or medication support services when medications are administered or dispensed from the provider site. - iv.
+Changes in the type of services being provided at that location; day treatment or medication support services when medications are administered or dispensed from the provider site. - iv.
 Significant changes in the physical plant of the provider site (some physical plant changes could require a new fire or zoning clearance). - v.
-Change of ownership or location.
-StarVista - AOD Exhibits A.1 & B.1 - FY 2021-22 Page 12 of 66
+Change of ownership or location. - vi.
+Complaints regarding the provider